evertheoptimist/evertheoptimist.github.io/articles/some-news-to-share.md

 # Some news to share

-Email sent Wednesday December 8, 2010
+*Wednesday, December 8, 2010*

+Email

 Dear Mallary, Diane, Ditza, and Fran,